JacquesGariepy/out-of-code-insights/README.md

   - Command: `annotations.importJSON`

 ### Managing Annotations

-- **Search Annotations by Tag**
-  - Tag your annotations and use the `Search Annotations by Tag` command to filter them.
-  - Command: `annotations.searchByTag`
+- If annotations are not visible, you can use the `Toggle Annotation Visibility` command to show or hide them.
+CTRL+ALT+T (Windows/Linux) or CMD+ALT+T (Mac) is the shortcut for this command.
+A conflict with another extension can cause this issue, like Github Copilot Chat extension.

 - **Toggle Annotation Pin**
   - Pin or unpin annotations to keep important notes visible.